ThomazPom/Moz-Ext-UltimaDark/readme.md

 # Backporting

 Without an unreasonable level of effort, this extension will not be compatible with Pre-Quantum versions of Firefox (56 and lower).
-However, it should be theoretically possible to get working on 57 and higher.
+However, it should be theoretically possible to get working on 57 and higher (excluding the ImageEdition rewrite which requires Firefox 105 or above).
 Contributions towards this broader compatibility would be greatly appreciated.